symfony-si/symfony-docs-sl/book/templating.rst

         </body>
     </html>

-Twig defines two types of special syntax:
+Twig defines three types of special syntax:

 * ``{{ ... }}``: "Says something": prints a variable or the result of an expression to the template;